ichthyosaurus/harbour-file-browser/README.md

-File Browser is a comprehensive file manager for local files on [Sailfish OS](https://sailfishos.org/).
+A comprehensive file manager for local files on [Sailfish OS](https://sailfishos.org/).

 This repository contains the development of version 2.0.0 and upwards of File Browser.